 Anime and Manga

-- Elfen Lied: The lone survivor of a squad of guards who had been trying to kill a naked teenage girl is trapped unarmed and alone in a room with her.
+- Elfen Lied: The lone survivor of a squad of guards who had been trying to kill a completely naked Lucy is trapped unarmed and alone in a room with her.
 She crouches down in front of him as he cowers in a corner, shitting his pants in fear...

 - Noir.
 The Intocabile murders the family of a Mafia boss this way, after he commits treason.
 This was done to get around the heavy restrictions placed on gore by the network (which is why the series uses Bloodless Carnage) and it works.